 I’m on my second month with Sips by™, and that means another round of reviews!
-For those who missed my last article, the idea is simple; you answer a few questions so they have a baseline for your preferences, they send you four varieties per month, you review what they send you and they adjust your profile based on the feedback.
+For those who missed my last article, the idea is simple; you answer a few questions, so they have a baseline for your preferences, they send you four varieties per month, you review what they send you and then adjust your profile based on the feedback.

 My first month was a rousing success; I discovered two teas that I’ve grown to love, one that I like given the right circumstances and, as expected, found one that I won’t be buying at any point in the future (though I do still recommend trying it; it’s a good tea, just not my style).
 So, with that spectacular track record in mind, here’s my review of month two!

 #1 Thrive by ORGANIC INDIA

 I’ll admit that I’m new to “wellness” teas, and holy basil in particular.
 That said, this tea does provide a unique experience.
 I can’t say much about the aroma… it’s herbal for sure, but I can’t place what it reminds me of.
 The flavor isn’t what I expected at all.
 It does taste like what I’d expect from basil (though I don’t know the difference between basil and holy basil), but it’s a bit on the sweet side; almost tastes like it has mint in it.

 While I haven’t had enough of this tea to notice any significant health benefits, I can say with certainty that I do tend to feel… something after drinking this.
 I’m not sure how to describe it, but the closest I’ve come up with so far is “rejuvenated.”
 However, I’ve found other herbal teas that have a similar effect with a flavor that I prefer, so this won’t be making it into my collection on any consistent basis.

 #2 Organic Assam Black Tea by Mana Organics